DieracDelta/DieracDelta.github.io/posts/2021-05-30-nix-rust-riscv-toy-kernel.md

 )
 ```

 This overwrites the qemu package with null.
 So our resulting package set with this overlay will simply be null.
 Now all that remains is to override the `src` attribute of the `qemu` package.
-We know that this is the right attribute to override since `nix edit nixpkgs#qemu` shows this attribute as where the source is being placed.
-We use the `overrideAttrs` package attribute to do this.
-That attribute takes in a function: `{oldAttributes} -> {newAttributes}`.
-The new attributes unioned with the old attributes and any duplicates are replaced with the values in `newAttributes`.
+We know that this is the right attribute to override since `nix edit nixpkgs#qemu` shows this attribute as the source location.
+We use the `overrideAttrs` package attribute: that attribute takes in a function with signature: `{oldAttributes} -> {newAttributes}`.
+The new attributes are then unioned with the old attributes and any duplicates are replaced with the values in `newAttributes`.

 So, our final expression ends up as:
 ```nix